 Like many people, you might want to start your own business, but you probably don’t have a lot of capital to invest.
-To start your own business with a minimum upfront investment, a very flexible schedule, and a good potential for profit, consider gardening for a living.
+To start your own business with a minimum upfront investment, a very flexible schedule, and a good profit potential, consider gardening for a living.

 Many people choose to plant a garden in their backyard.
-Unlike home gardening, however, it is essential to plan your garden on what plants will give you a high yield and the best price at a farmer’s market.
+However, unlike home gardening, it is essential to plan your garden on what plants will give you a high yield and the best price at a farmer’s market.
 Look at the amounts of fruits and vegetables, and consider what you could grow that would turn a profit.

 For example, potatoes are usually a relatively cheap food, and they can take a lot of time to grow and harvest.
 Making money off of them isn’t comfortable with limited space.
-Heirloom tomatoes, on the other hand, take up very little space in a garden and can get a high price at farmer’s markets and specialty grocery stores.
+On the other hand, heirloom tomatoes take up very little space in a garden and can get a high price at farmer’s markets and specialty grocery stores.

 Carefully consider having an organic garden.
-While organic gardening requires more work than a traditional garden, produce that is organically grown can fetch a premium.
+While organic gardening requires more work than a traditional garden, organically grown produce can fetch a premium.
 Many farmers have discovered that increasing organic produce is more accessible with a small plot of land, and growing the operation is much easier than converting a traditional farm or garden to an organic one.

 Finally, do a business analysis of your costs and profits before deciding to quit your day job.
-More extensive operations may require an investment in the form of additional land, water, and other resources.
+More extensive operations may require an investment in additional land, water, and other resources.
 Make sure that this is what you want to do before putting down a lot of capital.